chocolatey/docs/input/en-us/central-management/setup/website.md

 Get-Service chocolatey-* | Restart-Service
 ```

-### A computer or group is not showing as available for deployments but I have plenty of available licenses
+### A computer or group is not showing as available for deployments but I have plenty of available licenses.

-Once you upgrade to Central Management v0.3.0+, you have upgraded the Agent on the machine to v0.11.0+, and it has successfully completed a check in, then that messaging should go away.
-Note that clients do not get a message back that there was a failure as a security feature - you'll need to consult the Central Management Service logs.
-You can find that at `$env:ChocolateyInstall\logs\ccm-service.log`, or if you are on a version of CCM prior to 0.2.0, the log will be located at `$env:ChocolateyInstall\lib\chocolatey-management-service\tools\service\logs\chocolatey.service.host.log`.
+Once you upgrade to Chocolatey Central Management v0.3.0+, you have upgraded the Agent on the machine to v0.11.0+, and it has successfully completed a check in, then that messaging should go away.
+Note that clients do not get a message back that there was a failure as a security feature - you'll need to consult the Chocolatey Central Management Service logs.
+You can find that at `$env:ChocolateyInstall\logs\ccm-service.log`, or if you are on a version of Chocolatey Central Management prior to 0.2.0, the log will be located at `$env:ChocolateyInstall\lib\chocolatey-management-service\tools\service\logs\chocolatey.service.host.log`.

 ### Failed to generate a user instance of SQL Server due to failure in retrieving the user's local application data path.

 You may see the following: "System.Data.SqlClient.SqlException (0x80131904): Failed to generate a user instance of SQL Server due to failure in retrieving the user's local application data path.
 Please make sure the user has a local user profile on the computer.
 The connection will be closed."

 This means you are attempting to attach a Local DB file as part of your connection.
-This is an invalid scenario as noted at [Use Windows Account to Attach SQL Server](#use-windows-account-to-attach-sql-server).
+This is an invalid scenario.

-### The website app pool shuts down almost as soon as it is started
+### The website app pool shuts down almost as soon as it is started.

 If you see the app pool shutting down immediately when you start it.